Momna-bit/read/README.md

--- STEP 1: Build per-customer feature set for usage-alert predictive score -- Features: bill increase % vs personal historical median, credit score, tenure (days) -- Label: did the customer call within N days of this bill (1) or not (0)
+-- STEP 1: Build per-customer feature set for usage-alert predictive score -- Features: bill increase % vs personal historical median, credit score, tenure (days) -- Label: did the customer call within 14 days of this bill (1) or not (0)

 WITH BillHistory AS (
     SELECT